 Yellow Eyed Penguin Facts

-- Most notably, but truly unfortunately, the rather stunning Yellow Eyed Penguin holds a special status.
+- Most notably, but truly unfortunately, the truly stunning Yellow Eyed Penguin holds a special status.
 That holds true due to the lamentable fact that it now ranks as one of the rarest varieties of penguin in the world.

 - But, regardless of its scant numbers, this amazing bird does have one thing working in its favor.
 The amazing bird actually has one of the longest natural lifespans of any related species.
 Individuals have the ability to live more than 20 years.

 - However, few individuals succeed in reaching this age, due to a wide variety of reasons.
 But sadly, many of these reasons do not represent part of its natural environment.
 Yet these remain the same as those many species currently face.

 - As a result, the animal faces two threats in particular.
 The primary threats that the magnificent creature faces include habitat degradation.
 But, it also suffers from the introduction of non-native predators.

 - Finally, due to all these factors, it now has an estimated remaining population of fewer than 4,000 individuals.
 Quite understandably, because of this sad state of affairs, the IUCN now lists it as Endangered.